NikolasMelui/multikey-modx-template/README.md

 $ npm run dev
 ```

-... and this command  is needed to create a minified frontend files:
+... and this command if needed to create a minified frontend files:
 ```
 $ npm run prod
 ```